Reynaldo Gianecchini: Career

-Gianecchini started acting at the age of 6, on the stage of his school in Birigüi, São Paulo.
-He graduated with a degree in law from the Pontifical Catholic University of São Paulo (PUC-SP) in 1997, but he never practiced it.
+Gianecchini began acting at the age of six on the stage of his school in Birigüi, São Paulo.
+He earned a law degree from the Pontifical Catholic University of São Paulo (PUC-SP) in 1997, although he never practiced law.

-His dream of becoming an actor was delayed by his modeling career.
-He was a successful model for eight years, of which two were overseas, residing in Paris, but all the while he was traveling to such cities as New York, London, Berlin, and Milan.
-He was unhappy, though, and decided to resume his pursuit of an acting career.
+His ambition to become an actor was initially postponed by a successful modeling career that spanned eight years, including two years living in Paris.
+During that time, he also worked in cities such as New York, London, Berlin, and Milan.
+Despite his success in modeling, Gianecchini felt unfulfilled and decided to return to his original passion for acting.

-In 2001, he landed his first significant regular role in the soap opera Laços de Família.
-He played the role of Edu, a doctor who was romantically involved with a woman many years older than he was, played by actress Vera Fischer.
+In 2001, he gained national recognition with his first major television role in the telenovela Laços de Família, playing Edu, a young doctor romantically involved with an older woman, portrayed by actress Vera Fischer.

-In 2002, Gianecchini was chosen to be the exclusive top model for Armani in Brazil, a position he apparently still holds to this date (Maria Fernanda Candido, his co-star in Esperança, is the female equivalent for Armani).
+In 2002, he became the exclusive top model for Armani in Brazil, a role he has reportedly continued to hold.
+His Esperança co-star Maria Fernanda Cândido was selected as Armani's female equivalent in the country.

 Personal life

-Since August 2011, Gianecchini has been battling against cancer (angioimmunoblastic T-cell lymphoma) and has undergone chemotherapy treatment.
+Relationships

+Gianecchini married journalist, actress and TV presenter Marília Gabriela in 1999.
+The two met in 1998 and five months later they were living together.
+The age difference between them – she is 25 years his senior – was the subject of considerable media attention.
+The couple divorced in 2006.

 In an interview with O Globo in September 2019, he stated that although he has dated both women and men, he does not identify as any sexual orientation.
 In September 2020, he stated that he identifies as pansexual.

-Gianecchini has Italian ancestry.
+Health

+Since August 2011, Gianecchini has been battling against cancer (angioimmunoblastic T-cell lymphoma) and has undergone chemotherapy treatment.